Waking-Dreamer/Mapping_Earthquakes/README.md

 To run, you will need to open the index.html file in a web browser.
 This file references the style.css, config.js, and logic.js files located in the Static folder.
 The config.js file is not stored in the github repo as it contains a private API key.

-# Image of Map in Web Broswer
+# Image of Map in Web Browser

 ![Map Sample](https://github.com/Waking-Dreamer/Mapping_Earthquakes/blob/master/Images/Map_Sample.png)